duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-remove an identity from the set of authorities
+Remove a member from the set of validators.

 ### Grandpa - 16